cybernight646/offensive-security-labs/Ransomware_practical/README.md

 concurrent.futures (standard library)

-Environment setup and dependency management are assumed to be handled by the researcher.
+Dependency installation and environment isolation are assumed to be handled by the researcher.

 Design Constraints

-The code is intentionally not hardened, obfuscated, or production‑ready.
+The code is not production‑ready

-The implementation prioritizes behavioral clarity to support analysis, detection engineering, and defensive learning.
+No obfuscation or anti‑analysis techniques are used

+The implementation prioritizes:

+Readability

+Traceability

+Defensive understanding

-This repository is maintained as private by design and is not intended for redistribution.
+This is a learning and research artifact, not an operational tool.

+Ethical and Legal Disclaimer

+This project is provided strictly for educational, research, and defensive purposes.

+Any use outside of authorized lab environments is unethical and potentially illegal.
+The author assumes no responsibility for misuse or unauthorized execution.

+Repository Status

+Maintained as private

+Not intended for redistribution

+Shared only in controlled professional or academic contexts